 Darla is a leading advocate against the use of Copay Accumulator Adjustment Programs (CAAPs), which threaten access to medications for patients like her because they don’t allow copay assistance to count toward patients’ deductibles.
 She has battled against CAAPs herself and is now encouraging legislators to restrict their use in insurance benefit programs.

-In 2021, Darla joined the board of Patients Rising, and she is currently taking the Patients Rising Advocacy Master Class to help make her an even more effective patient advocate.
+In 2021, Darla joined the board of Patients Rising and has completed the Patients Rising Advocacy Master Class to help make her an even more effective patient advocate.
 She wants to use her patient experience and knowledge to help others with rare and chronic diseases.

 With over two decades of experience in regulatory compliance, in the energy and environmental industries, Darla leads Noble Grace, which helps this crucial part of the economy operate in a safe and responsible manner.